kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 that -- write codes to deliver the fancy features -- alas, often with a lack of care as to the quality of the code.
-As the project evolves, however, the source code tends to grow unwieldy: integrating new features becomes a complex task, and bugs become harder to catch.
+As the project evolves, however, the source code tends to grow unwieldy: integrating new features becomes a complex task, and bugs become harder to catch and fix.
 But the programmers were effectively inculpable -- for they had lived up to their promise of delivering the requested features, and the clients were still no less oblivious about their unfortunate situation.

 Here, we can see [information
-asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) at play -- a
-typical situation where one party of a transaction has better information than the other.
-Thus, while not refactoring may save the programmers some effort, unbeknownst to their trustful clients, they will have to pay the hefty consequences of hard-to-maintain software in the future (e.g., paying more for support).
+asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) at play: a typical situation where one party of a transaction has better information than the other.
+Thus, while not refactoring may save the programmers some effort, unbeknownst to their trustful clients, they will have to pay the hefty consequences of hard-to-maintain software in the future (e.g., paying more for support and more costly maintenance).

 Interestingly, the example above does not hold true in Software-as-a-Service (SaaS) model, where the client would make recurring payments -- as opposed to